imthenachoman/nSPTiles/temp.md

 ### List Reference

 Here are all the tile options and what they mean.
 Each one maps to a column/field in the `nSPTiles` list.
+Not all fields are required and not all fields are relevant depending on other settings.

 option (field/column name) | description
 --- | ---